History

 • Why was 1066 a significant year?

-• Who was the real King Richard the Lionheart?
+• Who was the best Medieval monarch?

 • What led to the Peasants revolt?

-• How far was the Black Death a total disaster?
+• How significant was the Black Death?

 • Did Mary deserve her nickname

-Year 8 topics (1789-1981):
+Year 8 topics (1789-1981)

 • How was Stockport created in the Industrial revolution?